 The ACV in this conditioner smoothes the hair cuticle and balances the pH of your scalp and hair.
 This conditioner is safe for all hair types and gently conditions without coating your hair and scalp with waxy chemicals, unlike most commercial conditioners.

 Always question the safety of store-bought personal products, never assume they’re safe, and always understand the ingredients.
+(If you don’t want to make your own, we encourage you to check out this line of hair care products, made with exceptional ingredients.)

 A few twists on homemade conditioner